willingnesshxl/academic-kickstart/content/home/teaching.md

 +++

+Teaching Assistant of Matlab course in Fudan University, 2018.

 :This is an example of using the *custom* widget to create your own homepage section.

 :To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`.